Owabumuwa-Blessing/LITA_Knowledge_Log/README.md

 ![](https://github.com/OJFEB/LITA_Knowledge_Log/blob/main/Excel7.png)

 ## MICROSOFT EXCEL PROJECT

+## Introduction
+I am analyzing sales performance across different dimensions.
+The data was collected from various regions and markets in Nigeria, focusing on four lines of business.
 Fields in the Dataset:
  - **Region:** Geographic area.
  - **Market:** Market segment the store operates in.